 Flat fee Aggregators

-PublishDrive is comparatively a new platform that distributes your eBook to all major eBook stores and also does global distribution.
+PublishDrive is a new platform that distributes your eBook to all major eBook stores and does global distribution.
 They also have additional stores in Eastern Europe.

-Earlier they also had a royalty-share aggregator but in 2019, they made a flat fee pay per month model.
-This model is appealing to bestselling authors and not really favorable to authors who are just starting out.
+They also had a royalty-share aggregator, but in 2019, they made a flat fee pay per month model.
+This model is appealing to bestselling authors and not really favorable to authors who are just starting.

-It is important to note that, they don’t provide an ISBN.
-Instead, they develop a PublishDrive Unique Identifier (PUI) which is accepted by all stores and libraries to which they distribute books.
+It is important to note that they don’t provide an ISBN.
+Instead, they develop a PublishDrive Unique Identifier (PUI), which all stores and libraries accept to distribute books.

 Ingram distribution is one of the largest eBook distribution channels.
-With around 30,000 book stores listed under it, it is an online cataloguing system which allows people to order from a book store near them under Ingram and get it delivered at their doorstep.
+With around 30,000 book stores listed under it, it is an online cataloging system that allows people to order from a book store near them under Ingram and get it delivered at their doorstep.
 This is more ideal for authors who target International readers.

 It enables you to distribute your eBooks to all major platforms including, Amazon, Barnes & Noble, Apple, and Kobo.